MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Added <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/migrate" target="_blank">Content Migration Tool</a> to move content from one Common Data Service instance to another.

-- Addressed an issue that was affecting some PC’s when uploading files with the PC app.
+- Addressed an issue that affected some PCs when the PC app was used to upload files.

 - Improvements to deeplink functionality and embedded links in QR codes for quick launch of a guide.